Edmund-Loh/oidc-provider/README.md

 # oidc-provider
 Experimenting with OIDC

-Uses the library from https://www.npmjs.com/package/oidc-provider
+Uses the nodejs library from https://www.npmjs.com/package/oidc-provider

 To run: